Variety of Property Types & High Walkability

 Downtown San Diego Little Italy District features a terrific location very close to the San Diego bay and next to downtown’s Columbia (waterfront) District.
 This downtown district was once a run down neighborhood full of car shops, storage warehouses and abandoned buildings but today is one of downtown San Diego’s most desirable neighborhoods to live in.

 Over the past 10 years Little Italy has become a very lively neighborhood filled with cafes, restaurants, ice cream stores, pubs, art galleries, shops, hotels, and the beautiful Amici Park towards the northern border of the district.
-Little Italy is also home to some of downtown’s best hair salons like Hyde Edwards.
+Little Italy is also home to some of downtown’s best boutiques and hair salons.

 The selection of Little Italy San Diego condos is comprised of a mix of residential developments including detached single-family homes, condominiums, row homes, townhouses, lofts and live work spaces.